esportsdrafts/esportsdrafts-backend-legacy/README.md

 service will be rebuilt and deployed to your local deployment automatically when a change is detected.

+1. Clone the frontend repo into the same folder you cloned this repo.
+I.e.
+   `../` from the root of this project.

+    ```bash
+    $ cd .. && git clone git@github.com:esportsdrafts/esportsdrafts-frontend.git
+    ```

 1. Set up 'email inbox' for local email testing.
 More details on shared folders for Minikube: `https://minikube.sigs.k8s.io/docs/tasks/mount/`.